Articles:

 In this article:

-What is a bounce?
+What is a bounce (Bounce)

-If the recipient's server cannot accept the letter for any reason, it sends back a message explaining the problem.
+When you send an email via Kwiga, it first goes to our servers and is then passed to the recipient's mail server (Gmail, Outlook, etc.).
+If the recipient's server cannot accept the email for any reason, it sends back a message explaining the issue.
 This message is called a bounce.

-1. Hard bounce
+1. Permanent bounce (Hard Bounce)

 -